How to Create Abstract Ink Wash Landscapes — Easy Step-by-Step Guide

 9. 9

-With the larger brush and a very diluted wash, add a hint of color or atmosphere to the lower part of the paper, representing mist or ground.
+With the larger brush and a very diluted wash (almost clear water with a hint of ink), add a subtle layer to the lower part of your paper, representing mist, fog, or the ground.
+This wash should be very light and ethereal, blending softly with the existing elements.

 10. 10

 Allow the ink to dry completely.
-You can gently tilt the paper to encourage interesting drips or flows as it dries.
+You can gently tilt the paper to encourage interesting drips or flows as it dries, or use a spray bottle to lightly mist areas and watch the ink bloom and blend.

 Tips & Troubleshooting

 • 1Don't be afraid to experiment with ink-to-water ratios.
-The beauty of abstract art is in the unexpected results.
+The beauty of abstract art is in the unexpected results; a slightly unpredictable blend can often be the most captivating element of your piece.

 • 2Try using different brushstrokes and pressures to create varied textures.
-Light, feathery strokes for mist, and firmer strokes for solid forms.
+Light, feathery strokes can suggest mist or soft clouds, while firmer, more deliberate strokes can create solid forms or sharp edges for mountains.

 Related Activities You Might Enjoy